+Social Problems in Contemporary Society SOC 2750G Section 1 Spring 2020

+Course Title: Social Problems in Contemporary Society

+Course Number: 2750-001

+Class Times: 10:00-10:50 Monday, Wednesday, Friday

+Class Location: Blair Hall 2103

+Credit Hours: 3

+Instructor Roger Cunningham Office: Blair Hall 3122 Phone: Cell 217 273 2292

+Office Hours: 11:00am-12:30pm Monday, Wednesday, and 11:00am-12:00pm on

+Friday as well as by appointment

+E-Mail: recunningham@eiu.edu

+All communication concerning this course will require the use of the D2L email function.
+I check these email addresses throughout the day.

+COURSE DESCRIPTION:

-Social Problems in Contemporary Society Soc 2750G Section 1 Fall 2016 Course Title: Social Problems in Contemporary Society Course Number: 2750-001 Class Times: 9:30-10:45 Tuesday and Thursday Class Location: Blair Hall 1103 Credit Hours: 3 Instructor Roger Cunningham Office: Blair Hall 3122 Phone: Cell 217 273 2292 Office Hours: 8:30-9:30 am and 11:00-12:00 pm Tuesday and Thursday, and by appointment E-Mail: recunningham@eiu.edu Please use this mail address I check this email throughout the day.
-D2L can be used, but I do not check it as regularly as the eiu.edu account COURSE DESCRIPTION: Catalog course description: Sociological considerations of the historical development, definitions and nature of social problems, ranging from the global to the interpersonal, and grounded within theoretical frameworks.
+Catalog course description: Sociological considerations of the historical development, definitions and nature of social problems, ranging from the global to the interpersonal, and grounded within theoretical frameworks.

 This course will present social problems as a subject of study using the tools of Sociology.
 We will discuss relevant current events in addition to lecture and selected readings.
 I will encourage you to bring relevant information to class for discussion and debate.

-In successfully completing this course, students will: - (1) Describe the role of power (social, political, economic) in defining and addressing social problems (critical thinking, citizenship). - (2) Describe the study of social problems is not value free and objective, but socially constructed and political (critical thinking, citizenship). - (3) Analyze the essential link between "private troubles" and "public issues," between the fate of individuals and the social forces surrounding them (critical thinking, citizenship). - (4) List the stereotypes and myths commonly held about the social problems considered (critical thinking, citizenship) - (5) Analyze social problems using the following characteristics: caused by multiple factors operating at multiple levels of social life; involve intergroup conflict; require resolution through social action (critical thinking, citizenship). - (6) Analyze and apply competing perspectives of material presented to social problems, and compare these to their own perceptions of the social problems covered (writing, critical thinking) The course's objectives are to provide you with the tools for a critical analysis of contemporary social problems, and experience in applying those tools.
+In successfully completing this course, students will:

+- (1) Describe the role of power (social, political, economic) in defining and addressing social problems (critical thinking, citizenship). - (2) Describe the study of social problems is not value free and objective, but socially constructed and political (critical thinking, citizenship). - (3) Analyze the essential link between "private troubles" and "public issues," between the fate of individuals and the social forces surrounding them (critical thinking, citizenship). - (4) List the stereotypes and myths commonly held about the social problems considered (critical thinking, citizenship)

+- (5) Analyze social problems using the following characteristics: caused by multiple factors operating at multiple levels of social life; involve intergroup conflict; require resolution through social action (critical thinking, citizenship). - (6) Analyze and apply competing perspectives of material presented to social problems, and compare these to their own perceptions of the social problems covered (writing, critical thinking)

+The course's objectives are to provide you with the tools for a critical analysis of contemporary social problems, and experience in applying those tools.
 We will approach these objectives through lecture, class discussion, viewing/analyzing videos using sociological theory, and information found in the text.

 The secondary goal is to improve your ability to sort out important facts, retain those facts, and be able to apply them appropriately in logical arguments.

 The last goal will be to further develop your analytic skills.

 You will be able to accomplish the first goal by regular class attendance and participation.
 The second and third will be accomplished by adequately meeting the class requirements/assignments.

 Text:

 Macionis, John J. (2010) Social Problems.
 Pearson Prentice Hall.
-Examinations: